WildBeavers/terraform-aws-ec2-instance/docs/user/variables.md

 The [Specification Syntax](https://www.terraform.io/docs/configuration/functions/format.html)
 contains a description of formatting sequences.
-It is important that a valid padding character is used in order to prevent space(s) in the hostname
-(e.g. use `"%s-%02d"` but __not__ `"%s-%2d"`)
+It is important that a valid padding character is used in order to prevent one or multiple spaces in the hostname (e.g. use `"%s-%02d"` but __not__ `"%s-%2d"`)

 This value is only used when `use_num_suffix==true` or